Hostage families 'astounded' by PMO efforts to halt deal amid leaks scandal

 Declassified details of the investigation allege that Feldstein first leaked the information to Israeli media outlets, who were barred from publishing it by the IDF censor due to potentially severe security damage that could occur as a result.

-Once the story didn't go out, Feldstein allegedly leaked the documents to foreign media outlets.
+Once the story was not published, Feldstein allegedly leaked the documents to foreign media outlets.

 While the foreign media in question is not mentioned by name, it almost certainly refers to a report in the German tabloid newspaper Bild, which published an article that fits the description above on that exact date.